5 key signs your WordPress site’s been hacked

 4. Your WordPress site redirects to a different URL

 If your website redirects to another site, it’s another indicator that it’s been hacked.
-This issue often goes hand in hand with a dip in traffic, so analysing your website analytics is a good place to start.
+This issue often goes hand in hand with a dip in traffic, so analyzing your website analytics is an excellent place to start.

-You should regularly check that every URL within your side is displaying the correct information.
+You should regularly check that every URL displays the correct information.
 This check should be done while logged in and out of your admin account, as some redirects are intentionally only detected to users who are logged out.

 5. Your homepage design displays manipulated content